JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ### [Serpent Fusion](https://store.steampowered.com/app/1126260/Serpent_Fusion/) by Ramsey Boyce

 The basic snake mechanics in this game are like a mixture of those in Vertebrae, Bottom Feeder, and Boa.
 As in Vertebrae you can move backwards, which translates the entire snake body in that direction.
 As in Bottom Feeder, your tail attaches to new snake segments when adjacent (though here your tail must also be facing the new segment).
 And as in Boa, you are sometimes required to cross over water by always having part of the snake on land. *Fusion* in the name doesn't refer to the aforementioned hybrid, but the surprising and creative inclusion of picross-like units, which require a certain number of colored segments in a given direction in order to move.
 These units may be blocking your path, or they might be part of the snake itself!
-There is also a cute world-map where you control a snake composed of all the levels you've completed
+There is also a cute world-map where you control a snake composed of all the levels you've completed.

 Initially I wasn't expecting too much from Serpent Fusion, since the graphics are basic, it's free on Steam with very few reviews, and in the description it was noted that the designer is 16 and created the game as a hobby while in highschool.
-Well, I was proven quite wrong by this impressive youngin!
+Well, I was proven quite wrong by this impressive youngster!
 (At the moment I have not completed the game because I am blocked by a bug; hopefully that will be fixed soon)

 ![fusion](https://joelthefox.github.io/img/SerpentFusion.png)

 -----

 # Awards